Office space planning

 We recommend choosing an office layout with a space to person ratio that’s tailored to your industry, culture and workplace population density.
 This could be anything from 1:7 to a 1:15 ratio.

-Consider how many people will be coming into the office on a full or part-time basis, as well as how this may evolve over time.
+Lots of things.
+It's often helpful to consider how many people will be coming into the office on a full or part-time basis, as well as how this may evolve over time.
 Additionally, build a space plan that offers flexibility, so you add, remove or alter the position of furniture or other un-fixed furnishings should your business needs change.
+Get in touch for a solution that's tailored to your business.

-What are the different components that make up your office layout?
+What are the different components that make up an office layout?

 An office layout is more than just a floorplan that outlines what features exist in your workplace and where they’re located, but it’s also a reflection of your company culture.
 The floorplans of different sized companies, industries, and sectors will feature many of the elements outlined below, but the extent to which you adopt them will be entirely unique to you.